Earned Title IV Funds

 If a student receives less Title IV funds than the amount earned, the school will offer the student a disbursement of the earned aid that was not received at the time of their withdrawal which is called a post-withdrawal disbursement.
 Post-withdrawal disbursements will be made from Pell Grant funds if the student is eligible.
 If there are current educational costs still the at the time of withdrawal, a Pell Grant post-withdrawal disbursement will be credited to the student’s account.
 Any remaining Pell funds must be released to the student without the student having to take any action.
 The funds must be released as soon as possible but no more than 45 days after the date of determination.
-Any federal loan program funds a post-withdrawal disbursement must be offered to the student and the school must receive the student’s authorization before crediting their account.
+Any federal loan program funds due in a post-withdrawal disbursement must be offered to the student within 30 days with a 14-day acceptance or cancellation period for the student/parents and the school must receive the student’s authorization before crediting their account.

 If a credit balance still exists on the student’s account after the R2T4 and institutional refund calculations are done, that credit balance must be used to pay any grant overpayment that exists based on the current withdrawal within 14 days from the date that the R2T4 calculation was performed.
 The overpayment must be eliminated prior to offering a credit balance to a student.
 Returns must be made as soon as possible to the federal programs but no later than 45 days after the date of determination.